gajus/slonik/README.md

 ### <code>sql.jsonb</code>

 > [!NOTE]
-> See [`sql.json` → Payload handling](#payload-handling) for notes on accepted payload types, payload validation, and the recommended sanitizer pattern.
+> See [Payload handling](#payload-handling) for notes on accepted payload types, payload validation, and the recommended sanitizer pattern.
 They apply equally to `sql.jsonb`.

 ```ts
 (value: SerializableValue) => JsonBinarySqlToken;